Paddy Fitzgerald Nolan

 Wendy is the mother of two boys, 9 years apart, and now out on their own, expanding their minds and life skills.
 The oldest son is married.
 Wendy is a mother-in-law of one, and a grandmother of two grandsons, one born while she was attending a CWL Fall meeting in Huntsville 2013.
 If you do not see Wendy at work in the travel agency, she is at work on a ball field umpiring or instructing.
 She volunteers in a senior’s facility with the travelling dental office, saying: “Open wide…wider”.
 Wendy volunteers with several community groups as she tends to get involved where people are.
 On the rare chance she is at home, she will be working at one of the many projects that a house continually provides.
 Wendy became involved with the CWL after being approached in the parking lot after an evening Mass.
 She didn’t think she was getting into her car until she said yes.
 It was to be just a little job and they really needed her.
 It was dark and cold, she was tired and wanted to go home so she said: “When’s the next meeting and yes, I will be your secretary”.
 She said yes, knowing that she did not have time for another project but time was found and she did and still does enjoy it!
 It can be a once a month meeting or it can expand into the many avenues and highways that this powerful organization has to offer.
 It can be your choice to move into that space or in response to a little nudging.
 CWL is good for the soul!
 Wendy felt it was a chance to meet new and interesting people, to check out resources, to tackle a hidden issue or a big issue and to join others and see where that could take you.
 She values the spiritual growth… GOOD for YOU and YOUR soul!

-Helena has an education in Political Science and Human Resources.
-She was employed in Human Resources in the insurance and government sectors.
-For a change of pace, Helena then balanced an analytical role of bookkeeping and a creative role of designing and creating competitive dance wear.
+Political Science Degree and Human Resources Diploma.
+Employed in Human Resources in insurance and government sectors then balanced an analytical role of bookkeeping with a creative role of designing and creating competitive dance and gymnastic wear.

 Spiritual Development Chair